-Calm waters lap the shore of this peaceful haven, which boasts sprawling views of the Elizabeth Islands and surf ideal for relaxed swimming.
+Calm waters lap the shore of the peaceful haven of Menemsha Beach in Massachusetts, which boasts sprawling views of the Elizabeth Islands and surf ideal for relaxed swimming.
 Head here to collect sea glass and watch fishing boats come into the small village harbour.

-Make sure you stay for sundown, as Menemsha beach is most stunning come early evening, when it's one of the best spots to catch sunset on the island.
+Make sure you stay for sundown, as Menemsha Beach is most stunning come early evening, when it's one of the best spots to catch sunset on the island.
+With style and romance, it's the perfect spot for couples.
 Bring a bottle of wine, pick up a lobster picnic from one of the convenient seafood shacks, and bundle together on a blanket to await dusk in quintessential New England style.

 For a day, swap bustling Manhattan for the retro seaside glamour of Brooklyn’s Coney Island.
 Here you will witness a diverse slice of New York City’s inhabitants lapping up the gaudiness whilst guzzling hot dogs and cotton candy.